studiohyperdrive/ngx-tools/README.md

 <br>

 ### Publish

-This project can be published to the npm registry.
+The libraries in this project can be published to the npm registry.
 To do so follow these steps:

-1. Run npm version <major | minor | patch> to create a new version and commit + tag it.
-2. Open a Merge Request on Gitlab.
-3. run `npm build`
-4. Once your changes have been commited to the main-branch, you can publish to the repo.
+1. In the library that you want to publish, bump the version in package & package-lock files.
+2. Commit the changes using the following convention: `build(images): v1.0.0`.
+3. Add a tag using the following convention: `@studiohyperdrive/ngx-images@v1.0.0`.
+4. Make a new production build of your library using `ng build <library>` (Ivy is disable in tsconfig by default for this project).
+5. Move to the dist folder of your library using `cd dist/<library>`
-5. Run `npm publish` in dist/*library*.
+6. Publish the package using `npm publish`
+	a.
+If this is the first time publishing the library make sure to add the `--access public` flag.
+   	b.
+Make sure you are logged into npm and that you have been added to the @studiohyperdrive organisation.

 ## Team
 This bundle of tools has been created and is maintained by [Studio Hyperdrive](https://studiohyperdrive.be).